10 Tips To Avoid Autoimmune Flares During The Holidays

 Nov 23, 2022

 Yet, most of us feel incredible amounts of stress to "get it right."
 Do more.
-There is an unusually high focus on food, candy, sugar, desserts and drinks, combined with peer pressure ("Come on, one bite won't hurt...") and an internal dialogue that has you starting "fresh" on Monday.
+There is an unusually high focus on food, candy, sugar, desserts and drinks, combined with peer pressure ("Come on, one bite won't hurt...") and an internal dialogue that has you starting "fresh" all over again on Monday (or the new year).

 The holidays also come with additional stressors, people to please, extended work hours or gatherings, shopping, decorating, financial pressures, travelling expectations!
 One high volume weekend can wipe you out and set you back for weeks!
 And if you catch a cold on top of everything ... oh boy!
 All of this places additional burden on your nervous system, which then impacts your immune response by means of cortisol production (stress hormone), your enteric nervous system and reduced digestive function.